 I have noticed walking and photography tours in some of the cities I am interested in, what better way to catch the local flavor of a place?

-I encourage you to take at look at the companies I have mentioned (and there is probably more out there) not only for your local area use, but for when you travel.
+I encourage you to take a look at the companies I have mentioned (and there are probably more out there) not only for your local area use but for when you travel.
 It is a way to save money on meals and allows you to support local businesses, which is always a good thing!

 How about you?
-Anyone have a similar travel tip?
+Does anyone have a similar travel tip?
 Or have used one of these services while traveling?